-6.83 Any proposed development within 8m of a main river watercourse will require an environmental permit from the Environment Agency, and any development that could impact the flow within an ordinary watercourse will require consent from Essex County Council as Lead Local Flood Authority.
+Any proposed development within 8m of a main river watercourse will require an environmental permit from the Environment Agency, and any development that could impact the flow within an ordinary watercourse will require consent from Essex County Council as Lead Local Flood Authority.(AM76)

-Flooding Risk and Surface Water Drainage
+Flooding Risk and Surface Water Drainage(Will become LPP76)

-Where development must be located in an area of higher flood risk, it must be designed to be flood resilient and resistant and safe for its users for the lifetime of the development, taking climate change and the vulnerability of the residents into account.
+The Council will ensure that all proposals will be located to avoid the risk of flooding and wWhere development must be located in an area of higher flood risk, development it must be designed to be flood resilient and resistant and safe for its users for the lifetime of the development taking climate change and the vulnerability of the residents into account.
+Development will take climate change into account in accordance with the most up to date analysis of flood risk and will not increase flood risk elsewhere.

-New development shall be located on Flood Zone 1 or areas with the lowest probability of flooding, taking climate change into account, and will not increase flood risk elsewhere.
+New Edevelopment shall be located on Floodz Zone 1 or areas with the lowest probability of flooding, taking climate change into account, and will not increase flood risk elsewhere.
 Any proposals for new development (except water compatible uses) within Flood Zones 2 and 3a will be required to provide sufficient evidence for the Council to assess whether the requirements of the sequential test and exception test have been satisfied, taking climate change into account.
 Where development must be located in an area of higher flood risk, it must be designed to be flood resilient and resistant and safe for its users for the lifetime of the development, taking climate change and the vulnerability of any residents into account.
+Inappropriate development will be steered away from flood zones and

-For developments within Flood Zones 2 and 3, and for developments elsewhere involving sites of 1ha or more, development proposals must be accompanied by a site specific Flood Risk Assessment which meet the requirements of the NPPF and Planning Practice Guidance.
+For developments within Flood Zones 2 and 3, and for developments elsewhere involving sites of 1ha or more, development proposals must be accompanied by a site specific Flood Risk Assessment will be submitted which meet the requirements of the 2012(AM1) NPPF and Planning Practice Guidance.
 Flood Risk Assessments submitted must take into account an assessment of flood risk across the life of the development taking climate change into account by using the most up to date allowances available.